NateJL/GL-Threads/README.md

 will be penalized by 40 points.
 An implementation with a single thread of each type will be penalized 20 points.

+## Extra Credit

+### Color levels
+In the assignment as discussed so far, a traveler thread marked as “red” (resp. “blue” or “green”) leaves a colorful trail by setting to 0xff its respective color channel.
+We can tell if a grid square has been traversed by “red” and “green” travelers as opposed to “blue” travelers only because, in the case of the former, the square will be colored yellow while, in the case of the latter, it we be colored blue.
+There is, however, no way to tell how many of each type have gone through the square.

+In this enhanced version, you should increment the level of color rather than setting it directly to 0xFF.
+Don’t increment by 1, since we won’t see any difference, rather by 16 or 32.
+Be careful not to overflow the value of a color channel, as it cannot exceed 0xFF (that is, 255).

+### Maintain and synchronize traveler info
+In the main.c source file, some sections that have been commented out provide support for a data type named TravelerInfo.
+An array of structs of this type can be passed to the graphic front end so that the current position and orientation of the travelers is now shown on the grid.

+You need to properly initialize and maintain the values of the different fields of this array.
+Naturally, because there is the possibility of race condition on this data, you must synchronize access.

+### Add ink producing threads
+In the version of the program handed out, the user can partially refill a ink tank by hitting the appropriate key (‘r’, ‘g’, or ‘b’).
+We would like to automatize the process and instead have threads in charge of refilling the tanks.
+Such threads would run an infinite loop of
+• Sleep for a while (simulates time required to “produce” ink;
+• Gain access to the appropriate ink tank;
+• Add ink (don’t overfill);

+If you look carefully at the code of main.c, there are variables and functions already defined that control the size of a refill and the sleep time of a producer.
+Don’t rename any of these as this would break code in the graphic front end.
+The functions to increase or decrease the sleep time are called when the user presses the keys ‘,’ and ‘.’ (below ‘<’ and ‘>’).
+To get the full 15 points of extra credit, you must implement multiple producer threads for each ink color.
+If you only implement one of each type, then the maximum amount of extra credit points is 10 points, and only 7 points if a single thread takes care of the three colors.

+### Synchronize access to the grid squares
+Add a synchronization mechanism so that two travelers may not anymore occupy the same grid square.
+We understand that this may lead to a deadlock, but you are not asked to detect and resolve, or to prevent deadlocks.